markandgo/LOVEly-tiles/readme.txt

 	Generic grid class

 mapdata.lua
 	mapdata.lua is an extenson of the grid class.
-It converts a string/table/image into a useable grid of values.
+It converts a string/table/imageData into a useable grid of values.

 map.lua
-	Uses an image,atlas,and mapdata to create a map object.
+	Uses an image,atlas,and mapdata/string/table/imageData to create a map object.
 A map object is a grid of spritebatch "chunks".

 isomap.lua
 	This lib is a subclass of map.
 It loads/draws isometric maps.